jacobsa/circuits/_posts/2010-10-13-registers.markdown

-I think it would be cool to have each register board also contain an 8-bit LED display of its current value for debugging purposes, especially when I'm first building system.
-To do that the latch IC needs to always output though, which means I'll need a separate buffer, like the [74245 bus transceiver] [74245].
+I think it would be cool to have each register board also contain an 8-bit LED display of its current value for debugging purposes, especially when I'm first building the system.
+To do that the latch IC needs to always output its contents though, which means I'll need a separate buffer, like the [74245 bus transceiver] [74245].
 It seems sufficient to put the buffer between the latch IC's outputs and its inputs, and to connect the LEDs between the latch IC's outputs and the buffer.

 [74373]: http://au.farnell.com/nxp/74hct373n/74hct-cmos-74hct373-dip20-5v/dp/382358
 [74245]: http://au.farnell.com/texas-instruments/sn74hct245n/bus-transceiver-octal-74hct245/dp/9591931